-(12) Recent Accounting Pronouncements
+(13) Recent Accounting Pronouncements

 In May 2014, the FASB issued Accounting Standards Update No. 2014-9, Revenue from Contracts with Customers (Topic 606).
 This guidance is a comprehensive new revenue recognition standard that will supersede substantially all existing revenue recognition guidance.
 The new standard's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be more entitled in exchange for those goods or services.
 In doing so, companies will need to use more judgment and make more estimates than under existing guidance.
 These may include identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligation.
-On July 9, 2015, the FASB agreed to delay the effective date of the standard by one year.
-In June 2020, the FASB agreed to delay the effective date of the standard by one year.
-In June 2020, the implemented by Children and Nutrition, Inc. for the year ended September 30, 2021 and is not expected to have a significant impact on the Organization's financial statements.
+In March of 2020, the FASB agreed to delay the effective date of the standard by one year.
+Therefore, the new standard will be effective for annual periods beginning after December 15, 2020 and is not expected to have a significant impact on the Organization's financial statements.